Wycliffe-USA/mpdx-ios-client-app/README.md

   - You should now see the Usage Descriptions InfoPlist files in your Xcode project.
     ![alt text](ReadMeAssets/configure-xcode-project/xcode-usage-descriptions.png) <br><br>
   - That's it.
 You should now be able to build and run Xcode.

+### App Localization

+Localizable.strings files are bundled in MPDXiOSLib and by default your templated MPDX App will support the following languages found [here](https://github.com/CruGlobal/mpdx-ios-lib/blob/develop/fastlane/.env.default#L3).